-The Definitive Guide to soundproof windows and doors.
+The Definitive Guide to Soundproof Windows & Doors.

 Soundproof windows and doors are the easiest way to drown out life’s distractions.
 We understand that noise is subjective, one person’s cacophony is another’s sweet music.
 The sound of a passing train may be an infuriating intrusion or for some a comforting reminder that life goes on, children playing a hideous din or a sound full of joy.
 And of course, much of our reaction to noise is also dependent on our own mood, what we found delightful yesterday is a distracting racket today.
 Effective soundproofing offers the luxury of letting you decide what noises you want to let into your home, office or building.

-Let’s take a closer look at the luxury of soundproofing.
+Let’s take a closer look at the technology behind soundproofing.

 The Science of Sound